 Holo(HOT) is a decentralized application platform that uses peer-to-peer networking for processing agent-centric agreement and consensus mechanisms between users.

-is a digital or virtual currency created in 2009 that uses peer-to-peer technology to facilitate instant payments.
+Bitcoin is a digital or virtual currency created in 2009 that uses peer-to-peer technology to facilitate instant payments.
 Bitcoin was the very first cryptocurrency ever created.
 The project kickstarted On Oct.
-31, 2008, When “Satoshi Nakamoto”, published the world-famous Bitcoin white paper
+31, 2008, When “Satoshi Nakamoto”, published the world-famous Bitcoin white paper.

 To improve GitHub activity ranking, Santiment team have come up with a better way of evaluation.
 They are taking into consideration the below points like